 Modifying a Child Custody Order in North Carolina

 North Carolina courts issue permanent child custody orders, but that doesn’t mean they always stay in effect unaltered.
-The law recognizes that children’s needs and parents’ situations change as time Read More
+The law recognizes that children’s needs and parents’ situations change as time goes by.
+Courts will grant modifications of custody arrangements in certain situations upon a showing of good cause.
+The parent seeking to modify child custody… Read More »

 5 Benefits of Entering a Postnuptial Agreement

 Most people are familiar with prenuptial agreements, which spell out how a couple’s assets and debts should be divided if they ever get divorced.
 Postnuptial agreements accomplish the same goals.
-Read More
+The only difference is that a postnup is created after the couple gets married.
+Overall, postnups can be an excellent way for spouses to plan… Read More »

 Special Considerations When Divorcing a Narcissist

 Being married to a narcissist isn’t easy and divorcing one can be just as difficult.
-Narcissists have an exaggerated sense of self-importance that causes them to become bitter and combative Read More
+Narcissists have an exaggerated sense of self-importance that causes them to become bitter and combative when they don’t get what they think they deserve.
+Whether your spouse has been formally diagnosed with narcissistic personality disorder or simply displays such tendencies,… Read More »

 Who Gets the Stimulus Check When Spouses Are Separated or Divorcing?